San Diego Grandparent Rights Attorneys

 California courts do not have a specific form for filing for grandparent visitation, but there are Family Law Facilitator (FLF) offices in San Diego that can help you in preparing a case.
-They cannot represent you in court, however, so it is best to speak to a San Diego family law attorney to prepare your case.
+They cannot represent you in court, however, so it is best to speak to a San Diego grandparent rights lawyer to prepare your case.

 When preparing these forms, you will need to include a planned schedule for visitation and why you are requested visitation.
 A California court may grant a Grandparent visitation rights if:

 - The grandparent demonstrates that their bond with the child is in the child’s best interests; AND

 - Visitation does not violate the parents’ ability to make decisions about their child.

 Once these forms have been prepared, your attorney or an FLF office can review the documents.
 You will also need to make four copies: one to file with the county clerk, one for your records, and two for the child’s parents.
 All of these forms will need to be presented to the San Diego county clerk and must be marked “FILED” to be valid.
 After filing the petition, you will be assigned a court date to state your case before a family law judge.
 In some cases, the courts may schedule a mediator date for you to discuss the matter with the child’s parents and a mediator.